Outcome 1

 Not the right fit

-You only want the fastest possible quote.
+You only want the fastest possible quote for a build that is already defined.

 Symptom 1